-Effective September 30, 2017, the assumption for mortality has been changed from RP-2014 mortality with fully generational projections using Scale MP-2015 to RP-2006 mortality with fully generational projections using Scale MP-2017.
-The change was made based on a recommendation of the Society of Actuaries.
+Effective September 30, 2020, the assumption for mortality has been changed from RP-2006 mortality with fully generational projections using Scale MP-2018 to amounts weighted rates from

 The long-term expected rate of return on pension plan investments was determined using a building block method in which best-estimate ranges of expected real rates of return (expected returns, net of plan investment expenses and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and adding expected inflation.
-The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:
+The best estimates of geometric real rates of return for each major asset class included in the pension plan's target asset allocation as of September 20, 2020 are summarized in the following table:

 Asset Class Target Allocation Real Rate of Return

-Domestic Equity 56.4% 5.40%

-Corporate Fixed Income 13.9% 2.00%

-Government Fixed Income 21.9% 1.70%
+Domestic equity 30.6% 4.75%

+Emerging markets equity 2.0% 5.90%

+International equity 15.6% 5.30%

+Corporate fixed income 14.9% 0.00%

+Government fixed income 27.0% 0.73%

-Real Estate 4.8% 3.00%
+Real estate 4.8% 3.70%

-Cash 3.0% 0.30%
+Cash 5.1% -1.00%

 Total 100.0%

-The discount rate used to measure the total pension liability was 6.35%.
+The discount rate used to measure the total pension liability was 5.40%.
 The projection of cash flows used to determine the discount rate assumed that employer contributions will be made in amounts equal to the actuarially determined contributions.
 Based on that assumption, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
-For the year ended September 30, 2019, the annual moneyweighted rate of return on pension plan investments, net of pension plan investment expense, was 6.4%.
+For the year ended September 30, 2020, the annual money-weighted rate of return on pension plan investments, net of pension plan investment expense, was 5.40%.
 The money-weighted rate of return expresses investment performance, net of investment expense, adjusted for the changing amounts actually invested.